13 Cognitive Biases that Impact Your Service Blueprint

 Plan Continuation Bias

-This is a logical fallacy where you fail to recognize that a plan is no longer appropriate for a changing situation or a situation that is different than anticipated.
+Plan Continuation Bias is a logical fallacy where you fail to recognize that a plan is no longer appropriate for a changing situation or a situation that is different than anticipated.
+When packing for a trip, do you change your clothing choices as the weather forecast changes?
+How often do you dress based on the weather the previous day instead of the current weather?

 Why Does Plan Continuation Bias Apply to Stakeholders?